CartoonishVillain/VillainousHordeManager/README.md

 * despawnLeftBehindMembers: An optimization toggle.
 If a user runs away from the horde members, and they end up out of range, do we despawn them? (true/false)

 ### Information for horde members and horde member data entry (also most relevant for JSON hordes, but information can be helpful to all):
-* mobID: the ID of a given mob, such as minecraft:creeper for creepers.
-(If the mob listed is not a pathfinding mob, the game **will** crash.)
+* mobID: the ID of a given mob, such as `minecraft:creeper` for creepers.
+(If the mob listed is not a pathfinding mob, the game *shouldn't* crash, but it could.
+Instead it should just end the horde with an error in the logs.)
 * spawnWeight: the likelihood this mob spawns in a horde, when compared to all other spawn weights in the horde.
 (Integer)
 * goalPriority: the priority level the "move towards the center player" goal of the horde is in.
 This may take some tweaking to get right, but for vanilla mobs 2 is *usually* a safe bet.
 (Integer)
 * goalMovementSpeed: the speed of which mobs try to get to the horde center player.
 1 is usually recommended, as this is a speed multiplier, but tinker with it to your heart's content.
 (Floating point number (Use decimals, if you want.))